 - Determine where students "actively engage in scientific and engineering practices and apply crosscutting concepts to deepen their understanding of the core ideas in these fields."
 (A Framework for K-12 Science Education, p.
-10) - o within learning opportunities (individual lessons, activities, or investigations) throughout the series - o within each learning sequence (multiple related lessons, activities) throughout the series - Determine where meaningful and intentional presence of two-dimensional integration of SEPs and DCIs, CCCs and DCIs, or CCCs and SEPs occurs.
+10) - o within learning opportunities (individual lessons, activities, or investigations) throughout the course - o within each learning sequence (multiple related lessons, activities) throughout the course - Determine where meaningful and intentional presence of two-dimensional integration of SEPs and DCls, CCCs and DCls, or CCCs and SEPs occurs.
 Meaningful and intentional integration of SEPs are usually easier to find than CCCs and can often be found in singular lessons or activities.
-Sometimes the presence of a CCC doesn't arise until across multiple activities or lessons in a learning sequence. - Determine where meaningful and intentional use of three-dimensional integration of SEPs, CCCs, and DCIs occur and all three dimensions support student sensemaking. - Record the specific examples of units, learning sequences, and lessons or activities that include integrated dimensions, across the series, whether two-dimensional or three-dimensional. - Provide a summary of how the students engage in the three dimensions and whether the three dimensions are meaningfully integrated to support student sensemaking ; reference the unit, lesson or activity.
+Sometimes the presence of a CCC doesn't arise until across multiple activities or lessons in a learning sequence. - Describe the specific examples of units, learning sequences, and lessons or activities that include integrated dimensions, across the course, whether two-dimensional or three-dimensional.